Harassment & Discrimination

 Age

 You work hard to support yourself and your family, and you need your job.
-But that doesn’t mean you have to tolerate unfair discrimination or harassment in the workplace.
+However, that doesn’t mean you have to tolerate unfair discrimination or harassment in the workplace.
 Workplace discrimination is against Oklahoma state and U.S. federal laws.
 When you’ve been the victim of workplace discrimination or harassment, call Tim Gilpin at Gilpin Law Office to get a free legal consultation from an experienced Oklahoma discrimination law firm.
-Contact Tim at 918.583.8900 today.

 Understanding Discrimination Law in Oklahoma